Skip to main content

 Provide a collaborative work environment

 Collaboration is one of the most important elements of ideation.
-Team members can build from each other and create solutions they may not have the opportunity to think of otherwise.
-By bringing together different skills, expertise, and perspective, the session will benefit from creative ideas that possess more innovative thinking and review.
+Team members build on each other and create solutions they may not have thought of alone.
+By bringing together different skills, expertise, and perspectives, the session benefits from more innovative thinking and review.

-In fact, researchers report that "simply feeling like you're part of a team of people working on a task makes people more motivated as they take on challenges."
-Generating ideas from scratch to address the issues identified in user needs research can be a complex and challenging process.
-In such a situation, motivation is critical in determining whether the end product will successfully solve the problem or fall short of the desired solution.
+Researchers report that “simply feeling like you’re part of a team of people working on a task makes people more motivated as they take on challenges.”
+Generating ideas from scratch to address issues identified in user needs research is complex and challenging—and motivation is critical to whether the end product solves the problem or falls short.

 Foster freedom to share any idea

 No idea should be considered unacceptable in your ideation session.
-It's more common for the most off-the-wall and bizarre idea to influence the final concept than the most obvious.
-After all, the point of the process is to think outside of the box so your team can generate new ways to fulfill consumer needs.
+The most off-the-wall idea influences the final concept more often than the most obvious one.
+After all, the point of the process is to think outside the box so your team can generate new ways to fulfill .

 Use technology to your advantage

-Similarly, when ideating on a technology product, inviting developers that are building the solution would be critical to having a productive ideation session.
-They will have insider knowledge of what existing technologies could be leveraged and perhaps your current tech stack’s state.
+Similarly, when ideating on a technology product, invite the developers building the solution.
+They have insider knowledge of what existing technologies could be used and the state of your current tech stack.

-It should be said that there may be some bias when it comes to allowing those having to build the solution to the table, but it’s often to everyone’s advantage.
-Putting them at the source of ideas can help stifle or even stop completely an idea that could never feasibly be built.
-Other times, developers may hear a purposefully outlandish solution only to offer ways in which it could actually be built.
+There may be some bias in giving the people who have to build the solution a seat at the table, but it’s usually to everyone’s advantage.
+Putting them at the source of ideas can stop an idea that could never feasibly be built—or, just as often, a developer hears a purposefully outlandish solution and offers ways it could actually work.

 Timing and inspiration

 Successful ideas often come at the most curious times.
-The best ideations aren't always introduced in the very first session.
-It takes time.
-More importantly, it requires you not to restrain participants from having more time.
-Not only can this tactic scare away the introverts in your team that can add value to the process, but allowing the mind to wander on its own time can be excellent at aiding creativity.
+The best ideas aren’t always introduced in the very first session—it takes time, and participants need room to let their minds wander.
+Rushing people can scare away the introverts on your team who add real value to the process.

-Opposingly, imposing a time limit or timed sketch sessions can foster adrenaline-induced inspiration.
-An exercise known as “Crazy 8s” offers this phenomenon and can be done during any ideation session.
+Conversely, imposing a time limit or timed sketch sessions can foster adrenaline-induced inspiration.
+An exercise known as “Crazy 8s” offers exactly this and can be done during any ideation session.

-Each individual is given a paper they fold into eight parts.
-A timer is set for eight minutes, and everyone is meant to take eight minutes to sketch out eight different ideas or eight steps of a single flow when applicable.
+Each person folds a paper into eight parts.
+A timer is set for eight minutes, and everyone sketches eight different ideas—or eight steps of a single flow, when applicable.
 The results are often surprisingly insightful, and silent voting can usher in a well-leveled deciding factor and group-based solutions.

 What are the four themes of ideation?